ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 The C/C++ Atomics ABI for the Arm 64-bit Architecture uses the following terms and abbreviations.

-A64
-   The instruction set available when in AArch64 state.

 AArch64
    The 64-bit general-purpose register width state of the Armv8 architecture.